Tesla founder Elon Musk is known for dreaming big — and his vision extends far beyond the all-electric car company he founded.

 Read more: Have $200,000?
 You could fly to Mars

-Ever the aesthete, Musk’s joint vision of solar roofing with Solar City will likely be available next year in four eye-catching styles: Tuscan glass tile, smooth glass tile, textured glass tile and slate glass tile.
+Tesla says it’s gearing up for production of the shingles in four eye-catching styles: Tuscan glass tile, smooth glass tile, textured glass tile and slate glass tile.

 Each puts sleek and fashionable design in full display on your home’s roof all while promising to revolutionize the green housing construction industry.